The Deep and Wide Approach: An MSP Client Retention Strategy

 While keeping a good relationship with the company owner is important, leadership is often too busy to collaborate with our team on print device issues, nor do they know much about the issues besides what they’re told.

-That’s because they typically aren’t the ones using the print devices.
+That’s because they typically aren’t the ones using the print devices, nor are they they ones typically using your MSP's services.

 Connecting with staff that actually use the machines allows us to connect with the people most affected by the print issues.